 This may get overlooked as a role, but it is no less important than the rest.
 Making sure that the fire extinguishers in the building/home have been serviced every six months-year, for instance, is one such role.
 Another is simply knowing where they are even located in the first place.
 Another task is to constantly be on the alert for safety hazards, such as drinks that have been spilled on the floor (or wet floors in general), entrance doors left wide open, other trip hazards (such as rugs, shoes left out, papers that fell on the floor).

 Caregivers matter.
 They make a difference everywhere.
-Never overlook their duties.
+Never underestimate their duties.

 There are paid caregivers.
-There are also volunteer caregivers.
+There are some volunteer caregivers.
 Yet, they’re all crucial.
 If you know a caregiver, thank them for all of their hard work!

 Related blog posts:How to Match Home Care Clients with the Perfect Caregiver?